aysannazarmohamady/Lifescience_Visualization/Data/README.md

 ---

-## What makes v4 different from v3

-Version 3 had one structural problem: it used a single parameter set for all five tumor histologies.
-Every tumor type had the same ORR, the same Weibull survival parameters, the same mutation frequencies.
-That made per-histology subgroup analysis meaningless — PDAC and BRCA were statistically indistinguishable because they were drawn from identical distributions.
+## Design decisions

-Version 4 fixes this from the ground up.
-Each tumor type now has its own calibrated ORR, survival parameters, mutation prevalence table, toxicity modifier, and mutational signature profile.
+A core design decision was tumor stratification: each of the five histologies has its own calibrated ORR, survival parameters, mutation prevalence table, toxicity modifier, and mutational signature profile.
 A KRAS mutation in PDAC (91%) means something completely different from one in BRCA (2%).
-The data now reflects that.
+Most synthetic datasets use a single parameter set across all histologies, which makes per-tumor subgroup analysis meaningless.
+This one does not.

+Other deliberate choices:

 ```
-v3  one set of parameters for all histologies
+Naive approach   one parameter set for all histologies — subgroup analysis meaningless
-v4  five independent calibrated profiles, one per tumor type
+This dataset     five independent calibrated profiles, one per tumor type
     + ADRAND (screening/CONSORT)
     + ADSIG  (mutational signatures)
     + competing event encoding